opfab/operatorfabric-core/.github/pull_request_template.md

-[X] In release note:
+- [ ] In release note:
  -  In chapter :  Features Bugs Tasks
-        - Release note text : #xxx ...
+ -  Text : #xxx ...